rsalunga29/security-notes/Offensive Security/Methodology & Checklists/Web Testing Methodology.md

 - Look for information leakage and hardcoded credentials in the source code or commit history.
 - Look for and understand currently open or recently closed issues submitted in the repository.
 - Identify the encryption or hashing algorithm used.
+- Identify the sources and sinks for each functionality/feature.
 ## Common Features Checklist
 ### Authentication
 - Try to bypass using HTTP Verb Tampering